Let’s face it: All infographics are not necessarily created equal.

 Social shares may not impact search performance directly, but those social signals are telling Google something: your content is useful.
 Otherwise, why would people bother sharing it?

-So, when you publish your infographic (or any content, really), use social media to amplify your reach.
+So, when you publish your infographic (or any content, really), use social media to amplify reach to your target audience.

 iii).
 Word of mouth: WOM is the best marketing strategy around, because it brings the best customers for your business.
 It drives today’s purchase decisions.
 Look at the facts: